-With mortgage requirements and approval challenging enough, securing a mortgage in 2021 could be even trickier thanks to the mortgage stress test.
+With Finance Hunt Lifetime Mortgage requirements and approval challenging enough, securing a mortgage in 2021 could be even trickier thanks to the mortgage stress test.
 Having begun back in 2018, anyone applying for a mortgage in Canada from a federally regulated lender, is required to undergo the OSFI Mortgage Stress Test, even for those with a minimum down payment of at least 20%.
 This means that homebuyers will have their finances examined in even more detail than before, and proving their ability to make mortgage payments, has gotten a whole lot tougher.

 Let’s look at the Canadian Mortgage Stress Test in a little more detail: